ISingh2015/CustServiceWeb/README.md

 Other details of the Web application are PRICING Page which provide monthly, quaterly or yearly subscriptions for enterprise or single user access.

-For building the Web application please visit [CRM Parent Module](https://github.com/ISingh2015/Custparent)  and [CRM Build](https://github.com/ISingh2015/CustBuild)
+For building the Web application please visit [CRM Parent Module](https://github.com/ISingh2015/Custparent)  and [CRM Build Module](https://github.com/ISingh2015/CustBuild)